trumpiter-max/Proactive-cyber-defence/Linux-Internal/Section-3-Advanced-System-Hardening-Techniques/Chapter-9-Implementing-Mandatory-Access-Control-with-SELinux-and-AppArmor.md

   - [Exploiting a system with an evil Docker container](#exploiting-a-system-with-an-evil-docker-container)

 ## SELinux

 ### How SELinux can benefit a systems administrator

-- **SELinux** is a free open source software project, three ways to used:
+- **SELinux** is a free open-source software project, three ways to used it:
   - Help prevent intruders from exploiting a system
   - Ensure that only users with the proper security clearance can access files that are labeled with a security classification.
   - in addition to MAC, SELinux can be used as a type of role-based access control